CinnamonRoses/flexbox-layout/README.md

-# Git Version control #take3
+# Flewbox Layout Demo
-This is a Git version control demo page for FrontEnd Now
+This is a Flexbox layout demo page for FrontEnd Now